The 10 most innovative sports companies of 2020

 For creating the first wearable technology for soccer players

-The Australian company has transformed wearable performance tracking technology that every player in England’s Premier League is wearing into its first consumer product Playr, the world’s first wearable designed specifically for soccer.
+The Australian company has transformed wearable performance tracking technology that pro athletes on the world’s best teams are wearing into its first consumer product Playr, the world’s first wearable designed specifically for soccer.
 It aims to use data and analytics not only to improve performance but also reduce injuries.
 Beyond soccer, Alabama football coach Nick Saban has publicly said they have cut injuries in half by using Catapult.

 6. Second Spectrum